Terms and Conditions

 Accepting Our Terms of Business

-For your own protection, you should read these terms carefully, if you are unsure about the contents contained in this document or if you have any questions with regards to our relationship with you, please contact our office at the above address.
+By asking Nash Warren Insurance to quote for, arrange or handle your insurance requirements, you are agreeing to the terms stated in these Terms of Business.
+It will remain in force until we issue a revised version.
+For your own protection, you should read these terms carefully, so you understand our terms and charges.
+If you are unsure about the contents contained in this document or if you have any questions with regards to our relationship with you, please contact our office at the above address.

 - Arranging your insurance to meet your requirements, or where your requirements cannot be fully met we will provide you with enough information to make an informed decision on an insurance product.

 - Advising, assisting with administration with the placing and administration of all types of general insurance policies and consumer credit activities: credit broking.

 - Effecting any changes that you need to make your insurance

 - Assisting with the renewal of your policy